Enroll in Medicaid NOW.

 Oklahomans voted on June 30, 2020, to expand Medicaid eligibility to ALL legal Oklahoma citizens aged 19-64 with income below 138% of the Federal Poverty level.

-Family & Children’s Services can help you sign up to have coverage before you need it!
+Family & Children’s Services can help you sign up to have coverage.
 There are no health questions on the application.
 There is no retroactive coverage for previous bills.

 Coverage will begin July 1, 2021.